STT-Seah/Devops/README.md

 # Devops Project 2: CI/CD

-## Welcome to Fintech Learners Pages For Non Tech
+## Github Actions CI/CD - Everything you need to know to get started

 ![image of Github Actions](https://avatars.githubusercontent.com/u/44036562?s=200&v=4)

 In today's fast-paced environment, it's absolutely essential that we can automate the testing and delivery of our code.